yet-another-tool/obsidian-findoc/README.md

 ### Code Block

 You can define this code block directly in your notes.
-In this example:
-the filename is : `finance.csv` and the model to use is :`portfolio`.

-> See above for all available models.

 <pre>
 ```findoc